 We believe taking time out of our working day to talk about inclusion is really important.
 We have extended our partnership with Creative Access to deliver training to our managers and employees on topics including inclusive leadership, allyship, microaggressions, being anti-racist and talking about class.

-Through our continued work with the Change Please charity, we help provide training and support to people from vulnerable and diverse backgrounds, who have experienced homelessness.
+Supporting our local community in North London is important to us, and through our continued work with the Change Please charity, we help provide training and support to people who have experienced homelessness.